NicolasPiron/Master_thesis/README.md

 # Master_thesis
-Scripts for the analysis of my master thesis data
+Scripts for the analysis of the EEG, eyetracking and behavioral data used for my master's thesis